iammarcin/marcinnis.github.io/_posts/2023-02-05-techstack.markdown

 ## Code

 First some code for documentation purposes.
+I do not add part with feeding Pinecone, because there are many good tutorials how to do it, for example [HERE](https://docs.pinecone.io/docs/openai){:target="_blank"}{:rel="noopener noreferrer"}

 ### Common part